Neurological effects of hydrocodone.

 Minor Side Effects

 Some of the side effects may not need medical attention.
 As your body adjusts to hydrocodone during treatment, these sensations may go away.
 Your health care professional may also be able to tell you about ways to reduce or prevent some of these side effects.
-If any of the following side effects continue, are bothersome or if you have any questions about them, check with your health care professional:
+If any of the following side effects continue, are bothersome or if you have any questions about them, consult your health care professional:

 - Abdominal or stomach pain or discomfort